algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 Apart from being compact, it has some nice properties, like that all even-numbered persons are male and all odd-numbered (possibly except for 1) are female.
 One can also find the number of a particular ancestor only knowing the genders of their descendants.
 For example, Peter the Great's bloodline is Paul I → Peter III → Anna Petrovna → Peter the Great, so his number should be $((1 \times 2) \times 2 + 1) \times 2 = 10$.

-**In computer science**, this enumeration has been widely used for implicit (pointer-free) implementation of heaps, segment trees, and other binary tree structures, where instead of names it stores underlying array items.
+**In computer science**, this enumeration has been widely used for implicit (pointer-free) implementations of heaps, segment trees, and other binary tree structures — where instead of names, it stores underlying array items.

-This is how this layout looks when applied to binary search:
+Here is how this layout looks when applied to binary search:

 ![](../img/eytzinger.png)

-When searching, we just need to start from the first element of the array, and on each iteration jump to either $2 k$ or $(2k + 1)$ depending on how the comparison went:
+When searching in this layout, we just need to start from the first element of the array, and then on each iteration jump to either $2 k$ or $(2k + 1)$, depending on how the comparison went:

 ![](../img/eytzinger-search.png)

-You can immediately see how its temporal locality is better (and, in fact, theoretically optimal) as the elements closer to the root are closer to the beginning of the array, and thus are more likely to be fetched from cache.
+You can immediately see how its temporal locality is better (and, in fact, theoretically optimal) as the elements closer to the root are closer to the beginning of the array and thus are more likely to be fetched from the cache.

 ![](../img/eytzinger-heat.png)